racdale/sindyr/README.md

 ### Notes

+sindyr works with R >= 3.4
-sindyr requires R >= 3.4, gmp, arrangements, matrixStats, and igraph.
+sindyr depends on the following packages: arrangements, matrixStats, and igraph.

 ### References: